poch-umd/389Rfall2019/week/10/writeup/README.md

 2. What specific cryptographic implementations are used by the program?
 I.e. not "hashing", but a specific algorithm.
 Why might this pose a risk?

 MD5 for hashes, AES-128 for symmetric-key encryption and decryption.
 There are more secure algorithms such as SHA256 for hashes and AES-256 CBC.
-Also by using symmetric-key algorithms the key has to be pre-shared somehow, which risks disclosure.
+Also by using symmetric-key algorithms the key has to be pre-shared somehow, which risks disclosure (eg, it has to be typed on the command line as plaintext which appears in a shell's history)

 3. What information, if any, are you able to derive from [ledger.bin](ledger.bin) without decrypting it at all?